instadw/instadwell-blog/_posts/2026-6-02-pg-near-dit-university-dehradun-upes-uttaranchal.md

 ## PG near Uttaranchal University {#pg-near-uttaranchal-university}

+PG near Uttaranchal University Dehradun is in steady demand given the university's large engineering, law, and management intake, and PG in Dehradun near Uttaranchal University from Pondha keeps you within easy reach of both the campus and the city.

 Uttaranchal University is located on Hindley Road, near the Prem Nagar area of Dehradun.
 It is a large private university with strong enrolment in engineering, law, and management programmes, and PG demand near the campus is consistent throughout the academic year.

 Pondha properties are commutable from Uttaranchal University via shared auto toward the Hindley Road and Prem Nagar corridor.
 For Uttaranchal University students, [Yangon House](https://instadwell.com/properties/2736-yangon-house) (Rs.
 16,499, girls, with 24x7 surveillance and meals) is a strong option for female students who want a secure, managed setup.
 [Jinan House](https://instadwell.com/properties/2734-jinan-house) (Rs.
 16,299, boys) offers the same full-amenity package for male students.
 [Pattaya House](https://instadwell.com/properties/2737-pattaya-house) and [Kotor House](https://instadwell.com/properties/3518-kotor-house) serve students who want a unisex or co-ed property at a more accessible price point.